soveran/ohm/examples/polymorphism.markdown

 Attribute values are serialized from the declared type to String on assignment, and converted back when the attribute is read.
 The serialization happens using a `Serializer` based on the declared attribute type.

+Often it's nice to have a default value for an attribute rather than `nil`, such as an empty hash `{}` for a `Hash` attribute.
+This can be accomplished with the `default: value` option on the attribute declaration, which is then passed through to the serializer.

+  attribute :opts, Hash, default: {}

+You can also pass a `Proc`, e.g.:

+  attribute :time, Time, default: -> { Time.now }

+The default proc will be passed the current object and the attribute name if its arity allows, i.e.:

+  attribute :meta, Hash, default: {|obj,att| obj[att] = { this: att } }

 Serializers
 -----